 Conversely, if your earnings exceed the level qualifying as a substantial gainful activity after the 36-month period, then your benefits will end.
 If your SSDI benefits stop because of your earnings, but you’re still disabled, then your free Medicare Part A coverage will continue for at least 93 months after the nine-month trial work period.
 After that, you can buy Medicare Part A coverage by paying a monthly premium.

-Because fewer Supplemental Security Income recipients are capable of substantial gainful employment, the SSI work incentives are simpler.
+Because fewer Supplemental Security Income recipients are capable of substantially gainful employment, the SSI work incentives are simpler.

 For SSI recipients who work, the Social Security Administration provides an Earned Income Exclusion.
 Under the exclusion, the Social Security Administration does not count the first $65 of earnings an SSI recipient receives in a month, plus one-half of the remaining earnings when the agency calculates the monthly SSI payment.
 This means the monthly benefit is based on less than one-half of the SSI recipient’s earnings, no matter how much they are.